Mutual obligation requirements for principal carers

 Principal carers who do permanent part time paid work

-If the basic rate of payment doesn’t increase, you don’t have to do other activities during a break or holiday.
+If the basic rate of income support payment doesn’t increase, you don’t have to do other activities during a break or holiday.
 This includes if you get the same amount of employment income during the break.

 Principal carers who do paid work or combined study and paid work